laravel/docs/passport.md

 <a name="checking-scopes-on-a-token-instance"></a>
 #### Checking Scopes On A Token Instance

-Once an access token authenticated request has entered your application, you may still check if the token has a given scope using the `tokenCan` method on the authenticated `User` instance:
+Once an access token authenticated request has entered your application, you may still check if the token has a given scope using the `tokenCan` method on the authenticated `App\Models\User` instance:

     use Illuminate\Http\Request;